Aaapiiiz/KMS-Ziswaf/codebase.md

 "use client"

-import * as React from "react" import { ChevronsUpDown, Plus } from "lucide-react"
+import * as React from "react" import { SidebarMenu, SidebarMenuButton, SidebarMenuItem } from "@/components/ui/sidebar"

-import {
-  DropdownMenu,
-  DropdownMenuContent,
-  DropdownMenuItem,
-  DropdownMenuLabel,
-  DropdownMenuSeparator,
-  DropdownMenuShortcut,
-  DropdownMenuTrigger,
-} from "@/components/ui/dropdown-menu"
-import { SidebarMenu, SidebarMenuButton, SidebarMenuItem, useSidebar } from "@/components/ui/sidebar"

 export function TeamSwitcher({
   teams,